 (a) This subtitle contains guidance that directly applies only to Federal agencies.

-(b) The guidance in this subtitle may affect others through each Federal agency's implementation of the guidance, portions of which may apply to—
+(b) The guidance in this subtitle may affect other entities through each Federal agency’s implementation of the guidance, portions of which may apply to:

-(1) The agency's awarding or administering officials;
+(1) The agency’s awarding or administering officials;

-(2) Non-Federal entities that receive or apply for the agency's grants or agreements or receive subawards under those grants or agreements; or
+(2) Recipients and subrecipients that receive or apply for the agency’s Federal financial assistance or receive subawards under grants or cooperative agreements; or

 (3) Any other entities involved in agency transactions subject to the guidance in this chapter.